arialpew/dufl/packages/dufl/README.md

 ## Acknowledgements

-Dufl is a fork of "create-react-app" and we are grateful to the authors and maintainers of "create-react-app" and related projects.
+`Dufl` is a fork of `create-react-app` and we are grateful to the authors and maintainers of `create-react-app` and related projects.

 ## License

 Dufl is open source software [licensed as MIT](https://github.com/kMeillet/dufl/blob/master/LICENSE).